 On the day of your interview or assessment centre

 - Exercise for an hour before your interview or assessment.
 This is huge.
 Get up early if you need to.
 Exercising will not only burn off any negative energy and anxiety in your body, but it will substitute that negativity for endorphines.
 (Peptides created by your pituitary gland during exercise that promote a feeling of well-being.
-If you do this I guarantee you will head to your interview or assessment with a clearer mind and you will feel more relaxed, more confident and better equipped to deal with what lies before you.
+If you do this we guarantee you will head to your interview or assessment with a clearer mind and you will feel more relaxed, more confident and better equipped to deal with what lies before you.

 - Check you have everything on this list before you leave home: